tanish1201/Player_reidentification_model/Player Re-Identification in a Single Feed.md

 *   **Kalman Filters:** Used for predicting the future state (position and velocity) of tracked objects, helping to smooth trajectories and improve association accuracy.
 *   **Data Association (Hungarian Algorithm):** An optimization algorithm used to find the optimal assignment between predicted track locations and current detections, minimizing a defined cost (e.g., based on IoU).

-For a more detailed explanation of these concepts, please refer to the `reid_error_analysis.md` document in this repository.

 ## Implementation Details and Evolution

 The project's core logic is encapsulated in the Python scripts, which evolved through several iterations to address various challenges in player re-identification: